 1. What do I do if I get to my classroom, and it’s locked?
-On any campus, call College Security at 6911* and a college security officer** will be dispatched to unlock the door.
+On any campus, call College Security/Police Services at 6911* and a College Security officer** will be dispatched to unlock the door.

 2. What do I do if a student gets sick or has a seizure in my class?
-On any campus, call College Security at 6911*.
-The security dispatcher will contact the community 911 emergency responder as needed and also dispatch a college security officer** to remain on the scene until the emergency responder arrives.
+On any campus, call College Security/Police Services at 6911*.
+The College Security dispatcher will contact the community 911 emergency responder as needed and also dispatch a College Security officer** to remain on the scene until the emergency responder arrives.

 3. What if I’m uncomfortable walking to my car in the parking lot, especially at night?
-On any campus, call College Security at 6911* to request an escort.
-You may also advise any college security personnel** that you see en route and ask them for assistance.
+On any campus, call College Security/Police Services at 6911* to request an escort.
+You may also advise any College Security personnel** that you see en route and ask them for assistance.

 5. What do I do if I feel threatened in class or afterward by a student?
-Call College Security at 6911* and college security personnel** will be dispatched to your classroom or will contact you to discuss the situation further.
+Call College Security/Police Services at 6911* and College Security personnel** will be dispatched to your classroom or will contact you to discuss the situation further.
 Security works with the Associate Vice President for Student Services to determine if actions should be taken to suspend or ban the student from campuses.
 Be sure to send a copy of the written incident report to your immediate supervisor.